MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 Kiosk configurations can be created and applied in following ways:

-1. With MDM server's UI, e.g. Intune's kiosk templates or it custom OMA-URI configurations, which are then remotely applied to HoloLens.
+1. With MDM server's UI, e.g., Intune's kiosk templates or it custom OMA-URI configurations, which are then remotely applied to HoloLens.
 2. With runtime provisioning packages, which are then directly applied to HoloLens.

 Here are the following ways to configure, select the tab matching the process you'd like to use.